CleanestMink126/Project1BruckerSteelman/reports/draft_final_report.md

 **Figure 4.** Results of the defector networks simulated over a range of starting defector populations and payoff rates.
 Taken from

- Kleineberg et al.'s experiment illustrated properties of their network after reaching a steady state by simulating it over a variety of initial defector rates and payoff rates.
+ Kleineberg et al.'s experiment illustrates properties of their network after reaching a steady state by simulating it over a variety of initial defector rates and payoff rates.
 As can be seen in *Figure 4,*, where they demonstrate their model over payoff rates *b* and initial conditions *C0*.
 This simulation was run with a graph of 10,000 nodes and averaged over 50 separate graphs at each point over 250 iterations.

 #### Simulation

-**Disclaimer:** Since their experiment would take a prohibitive amount of time for us to replicate exactly, we scale back Kleineberg et al.'s experiment notably.
+Since their experiment would take a prohibitive amount of time for us to replicate exactly, we scale back Kleineberg et al.'s experiment notably.
 Our replication uses only running 20 iterations of message sending on a smaller graph of 200 nodes before recording the state of the system over 5 iterations.
-Additionally, the proportion of successfully sent messages was lower when replicating the routing due to sparsity in the netowork with many nodes having no neighbors so we increased the degree in order to get more meaningful results.
+Additionally, the proportion of successfully sent messages was lower when replicating the routing due to sparsity in the network, with many nodes having no neighbors - so we increase the degree in order to get more meaningful results.

 <p align="center">
  <img src="replication3.png"></img>